On reduction of moduli schemes of abelian varieties with definite quaternion multiplications: Dimensions of special fibers

-\begin{remark} A consequence of Proposition~\ref{14.5} asserts that when $p$ is ramified in $B$, there is a polarized abelian $O_B$-surface over $k$ with the determinant condition that can not be lifted to a polarized abelian $O_B$-surface in \ch zero. \end{remark}
+\begin{remark} As a consequence of Proposition~\ref{14.5}, we have the following result: When $p$ is ramified in $B$, there is a polarized $O_B$-abelian surface over $k$ with the determinant condition that can not be lifted to a polarized $O_B$-abelian surface in \ch zero. \end{remark}